Challenger and mobile banks

-Not to be confused by the popular classified magazine of the 90's, Loot was set up by a 22 year old student Ollie Purdoe and was originally geared towards students, who wanted to know how long their student loan would last them.
+Not to be confused with the popular classified magazine of the 90's, Loot was set up by 22-year-old Ollie Purdoe and was originally geared towards students who wanted to know how long their loan would last them.

 It has now signed up around 5,000 account holders.